 The Highway Division divides the state into six districts in order to manage the 9,599 roadway miles owned by MassDOT, which includes all interstates and limited-access freeways.
-Approximately two-thirds of MassDOT roads are non-highways.
+Approximately one-half of MassDOT roads are non-freeway.
 The Division is responsible for over 5,000 bridges, of which it owns 3,498.
 In addition to stewardship of state infrastructure, MassDOT oversees the design and construction of federally funded municipal projects.